-DP Strategy & OP Action Output measure Progress Annual Comments and 4225 images are available online through the Library catalogue.
+DP Strategy and OP Action Output Measure Progress Annual Comments Provide library programs which celebrate our local history and manage the library's local history collection.
+Number of local history programs, participants, collections items, and items online Ongoing The Hawkesbury Library Service has a total of 307,099 items in its collection, of which 84,760 are in the local studies collection (including photographs, maps).
+A further 4,258 newspaper titles are available online on Trove https://trove.nla.gov.au/newspaper/ and 4225 images are available online through the Library catalogue.
 22 local history programs were conducted during 2018/19, with a total of 747 participants.
 Provide museum collection programs which celebrate our significant heritage and history and manage the museum's history collection.
 Number of exhibitions, public programs, participants, and collection items Ongoing The Museum has a total of 7,980 items in the collection, 16,646 visitors & 46 booked group tours.
-During 2018/19 the Museum presented: • Permanent exhibition "Land River People", with a new component "Every Thread Tells a Story" • Two temporary exhibitions "Food Bowl Farming: Migrants & Food Production in the Hawkesbury District 1794-1994", which won a highly commended Museum award, and "200 Years of St Matthews Anglican Church". • Two Museum collection displays at the Deerubbin Centre: "Life & Death in the Victorian Era" and "200 years of the Hawkesbury Benevolent Society". • NAIDOC Week childrens activities • Warren Fahey storytelling • Rex Stubbs History Day • Three talks by Grace Karskens "The Real Secret River: Dyarubbin", Patsy Trench "A country to be reckoned with", Bill Phippen "Hawkesbury River railway bridges'. • Two Candlelit tours of Howe House • History talks including "Childhood over the Generations". • International Museum Day, attended by over 400 people Review and implement agreed priority actions of Council's Heritage Strategy Review completed and actions implemented Ongoing The Hawkesbury Local Heritage Assistance Fund was continued, with a total of \$30,000 provided to 12 applicants for maintenance/conservation works to heritage listed properties.
-Additionally, Council's Heritage Advisory Service has continued.
-The Hawkesbury Heritage Study has commenced, with input received from the Heritage Study Working Group on potential sites to be considered for heritage listing.
-The Thompson Square Conservation Management Plan was completed, exhibited and adopted by Council in February 2019.
+During 2018/19 the Museum presented: • Permanent exhibition "Land River People", with a new component "Every Thread Tells a Story" • Two temporary exhibitions "Food Bowl Farming: Migrants & Food Production in the Hawkesbury District 1794-1994", which won a highly commended Museum award, and "200 Years of St Matthews Anglican Church". • Two Museum collection displays at the Deerubbin Centre: "Life & Death in the Victorian Era" and "200 years of the Hawkesbury Benevolent Society". • NAIDOC Week children's activities • Warren Fahey storytelling • Rex Stubbs History Day • Three talks by Grace Karskens "The Real Secret River: Dyarubbin", Patsy Trench "A country to be reckoned with", Bill Phippen "Hawkesbury River railway bridges'. • Two Candlelit tours of Howe House • History talks including "Childhood over the Generations". • International Museum Day, attended by over 400 people Review and implement agreed priority actions of Council's Heritage Strategy Review completed and actions implemented s Ongoing Local Heritage Assistance Fund has continued.
+Heritage Advisory Service has continued.
+Heritage Study has commenced, including input from the Working Group.

-S Pro American DP Strategy & OP Action Output measure Progress Annual Comments Complete master planning for town centre revitalisation of Richmond and Complete masterplans Ongoing Expression of Interest process completed and preparation of Selective Tender commenced.
-Successful tenderer to be engaged Windsor in 2019/2020.
-Work with respective Committees to produce a range of media to promote the Range of media released and promoted Ongoing Advice obtained and implemented on a range of media including Local Heritage Assistance Fund, Thompson Square Conservation areas heritage Management Plan, Draft Heritage Fact Sheets and Guidelines and promotion of Council's Heritage
+DP Strategy and OP Action Output Measure Progress Annual Comments Complete master planning for town centre revitalisation of Richmond and Windsor Complete masterplans Ongoing Funding confirmed and the completed an Expression of Interest process and commenced the selective tender process.
+Successful tenderer to be engaged in 2019/2020.
+Work with respective Committees to produce a range of media to promote the areas Range of media released and promoted Ongoing Input and feedback obtained through the Heritage Advisory Committee on a range of Guidelines and Publications.